Do you need 3% cash down in 2026 if you use San Diego down payment assistance, and what are your allowed sources?

 Neighborhoods to consider in San Diego:

-You might think 3 percent must be your own cash.
-For SDHC, your 3 percent can come from a gift or approved grant.
-You might also assume seller credits can pay your down payment.
-Seller credits can reduce closing costs, but they do not cover minimum down payment on conventional or FHA loans.
+The most common misconception is that 3 percent must be your own cash — for SDHC, it can come from a gift or approved grant.
+You might also assume seller credits can pay your down payment, but seller credits reduce closing costs only and do not cover minimum down payment on conventional or FHA loans.
 Another common mistake is ignoring price caps and geographic boundaries.
 SDHC is limited to the City of San Diego and has firm caps, which can rule out a single-family home in some central or coastal areas.
 County CalHome focuses on unincorporated areas and uses a schedule that may allow higher prices in certain zones, but you must verify if your street qualifies.
 Finally, you should not underestimate timelines.
 The education certificate, income documentation, and program approval add steps.
 If you try to rush into a 30-day close without aligning the right program and lender, you risk contract extensions or losing the home.

 No. SDHC requires a 3 percent down payment, but it can be fully gifted or funded by an approved grant.
 County CalHome can provide up to 20 percent down as a grant and up to $10,000 toward closing costs, which can reduce your borrower cash to near zero if eligibility and price limits are met.